OmnipotentsONS/OmnipotentsONS/source/LinkVehiclesOmni/Classes/Readme_LinkVehicles.txt

 ONSLinkFlyer 1.1
 Added HUD when being linked.
 Fixed LinkBeam tracking on server -- before you'd see the beam not track properly if you were the client.

+Each LinkWeapon has a UT2004.ini config for VehicleHealScore, the number of healed points to equal one player score point.
+Default is 600 can be changed in the .ini like
+[LinkVehiclesOmni.LampreyGun]
+VehicleHealScore=600

+[LinkVehiclesOmni.LinkScorpion3Gun]
+VehicleHealScore=600

+[LinkVehiclesOmni.TickScorpion3Gun]
+VehicleHealScore=600

+[LinkVehiclesOmni.LinkTank3Gun]
+VehicleHealScore=600

+[LinkVehiclesOmni.LinkTank3HeavyGun]
+VehicleHealScore=600

+[LinkVehiclesOmni.VampireTank3Gun]
+VehicleHealScore=600
+[LinkVehiclesOmni.VampireTank3SecondaryTurret]
+VehicleHealScore=600

 - The Wraith/Odin do NOT stack because draining health and healing is too OP IMO, especially in a flyer -- Chupa (link flyer) is too OP IMO